CleonWong/cleonwong-site/_posts/writings/2021-07-07-i-shouldn't-start-a-company-that-i-am-not-a-100%-sold-on.md

 tags: entrepreneurship startup
 categories: writings
 pretext: "This piece was written while I was a Founder in Residence at Entrepreneur First (EF), so it very much reflects the frame of mind and considerations in that context.
 Nonetheless, I think the points here are worth thinking about for those starting their founder journeys."
+thanks: Thanks to Isabelle Lim for reading drafts of this.
 ---

 I'd think that most people's immediate response to that statement, without much thought, would be, "That's obvious."
 Perhaps, that gut response is what's right.
 But here, I break down my thoughts and see if I agree with the gut response, or not.